Josephfxw/StreamingMusicPlayer2-Swift3/README.md

 ## Introduction
-This is a music player that I was built in the Angel Hackathon.
+This is a music player that I built in the Angel Hackathon.
 The front-end of this app is implemented in Swift, the backend of the app is supported by php programming.
 There are two phases of this app development: phase one is to meet the requirment for users to be able to play and download hymns, phase two will track the number of plays and likes for a specific song in the database.

 ## Requirements